[?] Start Receiving This Blog Today By Simply Subscribing

 Commonest-Recycling-Symbols

-Recycling Signs You Should Know
+Recycling-Signs You Should Know

 These signs are everywhere, but some people still aren't quite sure what these symbols mean or how they came to be in the first place.

-Interestingly, the mobius-loop, as represented by the three arrows travelling in a continuous direction, signifies three things in the world of recycling.
+Interestingly, the mobius-loop, as represented by the arrows travelling in a continuous direction, signifies three things in the world of recycling.

 It signifies collection of materials, recycling and manufacture of new items from the products, and finally the purchase of products made from the recycled materials.
-The loop represents a continuous circle, or a "circle of connection" that represents a continuous process that must be followed to make the cycle complete.

 The grouping of plastics numbered from one through seven, is known as the resin-identification-code.
 This code was developed by the Society of the Plastics Industry in 1988.